refaktor/tkdis-bash/README.md

 	income - filter just income

-	amount-more X - pass thru items with amount more than X amount-less Y - pass thru items with amount less than Y
+	amount-more X - pass thru transactions with amount more than X amount-less Y - pass thru transactions with amount less than Y

-	sort-by-compny - as named
+	sort-by-company - as named

 	sum-amounts - sum amounts by company
 	sum-amounts ext - sum amounts by grouping and showing transactions and summing them